-Scholes 7 Neville Grove, Guisborough TS14 8BZ June 2008

-Acknowledgements

-The author is grateful for

-the assistance and encouragement of

-the late Ron Mandeville of

-Canterbury in researching

-the genealogy

-of the Mandeville families

-of Surrey.
-Also to Rita Stevens of Chiddingford for

-additional research and for

-material relating

-to Charles Mandeville and

-his family.

-Thanks are due to Gerry Street.
-The 1801 Middleton-Stewart, Curator population census records the of the Surrey Police Museum and author of Surrey Police - A Pictorial History.
-The author is particularly indebted to Wendy Ward of Weybridge for research at the Surrey History Centre at Woking, and for her encouragement and helpful comments on the manuscript. ======== The exploration of the Mandeville branch of my wife's family tree has been - over several years - a fascinating journey which led back to Henry Mandefeild who died in 1600.
-Henry was a wheelwright in the village of Dunsfold in Surrev.
-His descendants remained in the area until the 19th century before migrating to other villages in Surrey, and to Guildford, Godalming and London.
+Scholes 7 Neville Grove, Guisborough TS14 8BZ June 2008 Acknowledgements The author is grateful for the assistance and encouragement of the late Ron Mandeville of Canterbury in researching the genealogy of the Mandeville families of Surrey.
+Also to Rita Stevens of Chiddinaford for additional research and for material relating to Charles Mandeville and his family.
+Thanks are due to Gerry Middleton-Stewart.
+Curator of the Surrey Police Museum and author of Surrey Police - A Pictorial History.
+The author is particularly indebted to Wendy Ward of Weybridge for research at the Surrey History Centre at Woking, and for her encouragement and helpful comments on the manuscript.

+The exploration of the Mandeville branch of my wife's family tree has been - over several years - a fascinating journey which led back to Henry Mandefeild who died in 1600.
+Henry was a wheelwright in the village of Dunsfold in Surrey.
+His descendants remained in the area until the 19th century before migrating to other villages in Surrey, and to Guildford.
+Godalming and London.
 Along this journey we met Charles Mandeville, the first policeman in Guildford.
-He was the 2xgreat- grandfather of my wife, Margaret. of my wife, Margaret.
-The spelling of the surname has varied widely over the years, Maundefeild, Manderfield, Mandeville, Manvell, Manville and so on.
+He was the 2xgreat- grandfather of my wife, Margaret.
+The spelling of the surname has varied widely over the vears.
+Maundefeild.
+Manderfield, Mandeville, Manvell, Manville and so on.
 The spelling became more or less standardised as Mandeville in the mid-19th century.
 Charles Mandeville was the youngest child of John and Rose Manvell.
-There were six sons and three daughters; the first child was baptised in Kingston-on-Thames in 1782 and the others in the Church of St Nicholas Nicholas in Guildford.
-John and Rose lived in Guildford, in Park Street.
-The 1801 household as "John Manvell, 3 males, 2 females.
-John Manvell was a labourer probably a seasonal agricultural worker.
-The family was poor and John was in receipt of parish relief.
+There were six sons and three daughters; the first child was baptised in Kingston-on-Thames in 1782 and the others in the Church of St of parish relief.
 The St Nicholas Parish Rate Book shows that he was ill during 1793 and 1794, and received a number of small sums from the parish.
 One entry, for example, records 3s 6d paid out for "a new hat" for one of the children.
 John died in 1825 and his wife, Rose, in 1842 at the age of 83, a pauper in the Union Workhouse in Guildford.
 Charles Mandeville, who was born in 1805, married Catherine Holt at St Nicholas in 1825.
 There were nine children and twenty-three grandchildren (see page 14).
-Charles and Catherine lived at Park Street in Guildford; there are records of conveyances that mention Charles and that mention Charles and Catherine and members of the Holt family, and of a small plot of land possibly in Godalming where the family went to live in the 1850s.
+Charles and Catherine lived at Park Street in Guildford; there are records of conveyances that mention Charles and Catherine and members of the Holt family, and of a small plot of land possibly in Godalming where the family went to live in the 1850s.
 Catherine died in 1854.
 Some few years later, Charles married Mary from Shere in Surrey; there was one child of this second marriage.
-The Tradesman At the age of 14, Charles Mandeville was apprenticed by officers of the Parish of St Nicholas (church warden and overseer of the poor) as a plasterer to William Smith of Guildford.
-Charles was a socalled pauper apprentice.
-The Poor Law Act of 1601 allowed the parish to place children of destitute parents with a master who would teach them a trade, and ensure that they could Tatum's address was given as 36 Cambridge Road.
-Southampton.
-He was found guilty at the